DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileUploader/1 Configuration/onFilesUploaded.md

 ---
 ---
 ##### shortDescription
-A function that is executed when the file(s) upload process is complete.
+A function that is executed when the file upload process is complete.

 ##### param(e): Object
 Information about the event.